s-sd/spurl/README.md

 | Opponent Sampling | Vanilla/ Ficticious/ Prioritised Ficticious |
 | RL Scenarios | Self-Play/ Co-op MARL/ Single-Agent |
 | Opponent Experience for Training | Yes/ No |

+## Quick Start

+Entry-points into SPURL are present in `spurl.core` and may be used to train or test any algorithms.